 Hereafter in this text, "the Board" or "Board" refers to the Georgia State Board of Workers' Compensation.
-Anyone using a Board form must use the most currently revised version of the form.
-The revision date of each form can be found in the lower left corner.
-Board forms are now provided on a fillable format on the Board website at https://sbwc.georgia.gov/forms/board-forms.
+Anyone using a Board form must use the most current revision of the form.

 A. Form WC-1 Employer's First Report of Injury or Occupational Disease